RafaelWill/pet-tinder-frontend/30-angular/codelab04/README.md

 ``selectPet()``.
 This can be added as a statement to the div where we also loop over our pets.
 The syntax for this is ``(event) = "functionToPerform()"``.

 - Last step to make this first requirement work is adding a new section which shows us what we actually want to see.
 Binding a click event is not enough in this case, we need to specify what we want to put where on our screen as well.
 Start by adding the following code to your ``profile.gallery.component.ts`` file.
+You can copy it from the html file in this folder.
   ```
   <div class="col-md-3">
     <div class="gallery-detail">